Florida Construction LoanA one time close construction loan to build the home you really want.

 Frequently Asked Construction Loan Questions:

 - Can I own a home while I build?
-Yes, and we can exclude your current housing payment from your debt ratios.
+Yes, but you must qualify with your current housing payment as well.

 - How quickly must construction start?
-Ideally as soon as possible but we understand permitting can take time, so a couple of months is a good estimate.
+Ideally as soon as possible but we understand permitting can take time, so within a month is allowed.

 - Can a builder pay concessions for closing costs?
 Yes they can.